Webbys Organizer IADAS Launches Inaugural Anthem Awards To Honor Leading Brands & Nonprofits’ Social Impact

 “The Webby Awards has a long history of using its platform to celebrate change makers with real impact, bringing global attention to their work and their cause,” said Claire Graves, President of The Webby Awards.
 “For the launch of Anthem, we thought it was critical to work with that community of organizations and companies as they are best positioned to know what real impact looks like.
 They are helping to guide everything from categories to criteria and many of their leaders will be jurors helping to select our first honorees.”

-Jessica Lauretti will serve as Managing director of The Anthem Awards.
-Foundational partners include The Ad Council, GLAAD, Lady Gaga’s Born This Way Fund, NRDC, Mozilla, World Wildlife Foundation, and XQ Institute.
+Jessica Lauretti will serve as Managing Director of The Anthem Awards.
+Foundational partners include The Ad Council, GLAAD, Born This Way Foundation, NRDC, Mozilla, World Wildlife Fund, and XQ Institute.

 The announcement comes less than a month after Pharell walked away with the inaugural Webby Anthem Award for his work in racial equity in education and entrepreneurship.
 The Anthem Awards only adds to IADAS’s history of honoring change makers who have used their platforms to inspire change.
 The Webbys has previously celebrated Dr. Fauci, Ava DuVernay and Greta Thunberg.